mitulsavani/X_O/README.md

 * `NEW_GAME` will be dispatched in 2 scenarios; when users open up an application which returns the Initial_State, and when users clicks on the resets game button of the alert.
 This alert is rendered when game declares the draw/winner of the game.
 * `UPDATE_CELL` will be dispatched when users clicks on one of the 9 cells of the board.
-This updated the value of that cell.
+This updates the value of that cell.
 * `TOGGLE_PLAYER` will be dispatched to alter players turn.
 * `CHECK_GAME_OVER` will be dispatched to check whether player have won the game.